OpenFn/docs/docs/documentation.md

 # Jobs
 A job defines the specific series of tasks or database actions to be performed when a triggering message is received or a timer interval has elapsed.

-## Writing Jobs for OpenFn
+### Composing Job Expressions
-In most cases, a job is a series of `create` or `upsert` actions that are run after a message arrives, using data from that message.
+In most cases, a job expression is a series of `create` or `upsert` actions that are run after a message arrives, using data from that message.
 It could look like this:
 ```js
 create("Patient__c", fields(
   field("Name", dataValue("form.surname")),